-The notorious Bhopal Gas Leak tragedy is said to be one of the worst industrial disasters of the world.
-This tragic incident took place in the Union Carbide subsidiary pesticide plant in the city of Bhopal, when the deadly Methyl Iso-Cyanate (MIC) leaked in the dead of night due to a faulty valve and affected thousands of people across the city.
+The notorious Bhopal Gas Leak tragedy is said to be one of the worst industrial disasters in the world.
+This tragic incident took place in the Union Carbide subsidiary pesticide plant in the city of Bhopal when the deadly Methyl Iso-Cyanate (MIC) leaked in the dead of night due to a faulty valve and affected thousands of people across the city.

 The deadly leak occurred when water entered the tank E610 containing 42 tons of MIC.
-The reaction in the MIC tank, increased the temperature, forced the emergency vents to release the toxic gases.
+The reaction in the MIC tank increased the temperature, forced the emergency vents to release the toxic gases.
 30 metric tonnes of MIC escaped into the atmosphere in around 45 to 60 minutes spreading all over.
-The cloud of gas coming out from Bhopal, had gases denser than the air, and stayed closer to ground.
-At around 1 a.m in the morning people woke up with suffocation and burning sensation in their lungs.
-A huge panic was created and people were rushing out which even lead to stampede.
-There was no warning given to general public during this time, and even the emergency alarms in the factory started at around 2:30 a.m.
+The cloud of gas coming out from Bhopal had gases denser than the air and stayed closer to ground.
+At around 1 a.m in the morning, people woke up with suffocation and burning sensation in their lungs.
+A huge panic was created and people were rushing out which even lead to a stampede.
+There was no warning given to the general public during this time, and even the emergency alarms in the factory started at around 2:30 a.m.
 By early morning, more than a 1000 people lay dead, Bhopal was like a graveyard.

-Passengers travelling through Bhopal, had accounts of many desperately trying to catch any train, to escape.
-Hospitals were full with around 150,000 people admitted for various infections in couple of days.
-There was a huge rise in the incidents of children either being still born or dying within a week of birth.
+Passengers traveling through Bhopal, had accounts of many desperately trying to catch any train, to escape.
+Hospitals were full with around 150,000 people admitted for various infections in a couple of days.
+There was a huge rise in the incidents of children either being stillborn or dying within a week of birth.
 Trees around the Union Carbide plant became barren, animal carcasses were found all over.
 Out of the estimated 6 lakhs affected, around 200,000 were below 15 years of age, a whole generation lost.